Common Reviewer Questions

 What should I do if a budget includes unallowable expenses (furniture, staff time, etc)?

-If a budget includes expenses that are not (or may not be) allowed, rank it accordingly and mention this in the budget comments section of the review form.
+If you are concerned that a budget includes expenses that are not (or may not be) allowed, mention this in the budget comments section of the review form but do not let this impact the score.
 If the application receives a high enough score to earn an award, a new budget will be requested that will address how these expenses will be covered without Ecolab grant funds.

 How should I approach reviewing an application's content?

-Some people like to read through the whole narrative once to get a feel for the project before reading for score.
-Other people score as they go on an initial read.
+Some people read through the whole narrative once to get a feel for the project before reading for score.
+Other people score as they go during a single read.
 Use whatever method works for you.

 The narrative application has typos and poor grammar.
 How should this affect the score?